Gender Inclusion at VFES

-Summer L.I.F.E. is committed to providing a safe, inclusive and supportive experience for all campers.
-We work to ensure that overnight camp is a supportive space for campers of all gender identities and gender expressions.
-Here are some of the frequently asked questions about inclusivity at camp.
+VFES is committed to providing a safe, inclusive and supportive experience for all participants.
+We work to ensure that our programs are supportive for participants of all gender identities and gender expressions.
+Here are some of the frequently asked questions about inclusivity at VFES.
 If you have additional questions, please contact firstname.lastname@example.org.

-What support will my transgender or non-binary child have at camp?
+What support will my transgender or non-binary child receive?

-We aim to be inclusive and respectful of our campers’ genders, including those who identify outside of the gender binary.
-In our staff trainings, we talk about inclusivity, and ways we can actualize this, by being sensitive to saying things that stereotype by gender.
+We aim to be inclusive and respectful of our participants’ genders, including those who identify outside of the gender binary.
+In our staff trainings, we talk about inclusivity, and ways we can actualize this, by avoiding gender stereotypes.

 What about pronouns?

-Campers are assigned to a cabin consistent with their gender identity.
-All cabins at Summer L.I.F.E., are fully supervised with staff present 24 hours a day.
+Participants are assigned to a cabin consistent with their gender identity.
+All cabins are fully supervised with staff present 24 hours a day.

-All single occupant bathrooms at camp Kwebeec will be designated as gender inclusive and available for use by any person, regardless of gender.
-All conventional social norms about respect, modesty, and civility apply.
+All bathrooms are designated as single-occupant and gender neutral.
+All conventional social norms about respect, modesty and civility apply.

-Will campers change in front of each other?
+Will participants get dressed in front of each other?

-Summer L.I.F.E. already has well-tested policies and practices that deal with all sorts of behaviors and contingencies that might arise at a summer camp for children and teenagers with special needs.
-We have a well-trained staff, many of whom are special educators and child development professionals the other 51 weeks of the year.
-We address things like bullying, inappropriate behaviors, camp romances, social awkwardness, special needs and anything else you can imagine might happen at summer camp as a matter of policy and practice.
+VFES has policies and procedures that address behaviors and consequences that may arise during an Adult and Recreation Services program.
+We have a well-trained staff, many of whom are special educators and child development professionals.
+We address things like bullying, inappropriate behaviors, camp romances, social struggles and other issues.